GFlowNet Training by Policy Gradients: Policy Gradients for GFlowNet Training

 To further exemplify that the proposed rewards bridge policy-based RL techniques to GFlowNet training, we specifically focus on the TRPO method, whose performance is usually more stable than vanilla policy-based methods due to conservative model updating rules~\citep{schulman2015trust,achiam2017constrained}.
 Likewise, we propose a TRPO-based objective for updating $\pi_F$:

 The objective for $\pi_B$ can be defined similarly and is omitted here.
-This objective is motivated as the approximation of the upper bound in Theorem~\ref{trpo}, which generalizes the original results for static rewards and \emph{ergodic} Markovian chains.
+This objective is motivated as the approximation of the upper bound in Theorem~\ref{trpo}, which generalizes the original results for static rewards and \emph{ergodic} Markov chains.
 We defer the discussion of their relationship in Section \ref{perana}.
+Although we focus on the above constrained formulation, an unconstrained surrogate objective can be constructed via importance sampling.
+Specifically, we can write Furthermore, applying the clipping technique introduced in Section 3 of~\citep{schulman2017proximal} yields a PPO-style objective for GFlowNet training.

 Moreover, the model parameter updating rule based on $\nabla J_F$ can be written as $\theta^\prime\gets\theta-\alpha\nabla_{\theta} J_F(\theta)$ or equivalently $\theta^\prime={\mathrm{argmin}}_{\theta^\prime}(\nabla J_F)^T\theta^\prime+\frac{1}{2\alpha}\left\|\theta^\prime-\theta\right\|^2_2$.
 Here, $\left\|\theta-\theta^\prime\right\|_2$ can be generalized to KL divergence or Bregman divergence corresponding to natural or mirror policy gradients, which we leave for future work.